This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Pinking shears are your go-to scissors for preventing fabric fraying.

-Their distinctive zigzag-edged blades create a wavy cut that stops threads from unraveling, making them perfect for finishing seams and raw edges cleanly.
+Their distinctive zigzag-edged blades cut a sawtooth pattern that stops threads from unraveling, making them essential for finishing raw edges professionally.

 What scissors are best for cutting lace?